FTC-24180/BB-Lib/README.md

 ## License

-Avalible under MIT license, see [LICENSE](LICENSE) for more information.
+Available under MIT license, see [LICENSE](LICENSE) for more information.